<h1>Regional Plan</h1> <h1>Regional Plan</h1>

 Regional Plan

-The Regional Plan is a long-term planning document that is updated every four years to address the transportation, infrastructure, land use, housing and environmental needs of the region.
-It considers how we will grow, where we will live, and how we will move around the region.
-It lays out a data-driven vision to achieve the near- and long-term goals of the region and expands transportation options.
+The Regional Plan is the guiding document for much of SANDAG’s work.
+It considers how we will grow, where we will live, and how we will move around the region, and then lays out a data-driven vision to achieve the near- and long-term goals of the region.
+The plan is updated every four years with input from the public and direction from the SANDAG Board.

 Driven by Data and Public Feedback